What's the issue?

 What can you do now?

-VISIT THE STATE’S WEBSITE to get the latest news about the Bond Act.
+VISIT THE STATE’S WEBSITE to better understand what kinds of groups or organizations can apply for funding and get the latest news about the Bond Act.

 ADD YOUR VOICE!
 We bring the voices of the Hudson Valley directly to the decision makers and policy makers shaping our future.